Skip to main content

 By Chamber Music

-The South African pianist, Pieter Grobler, has been described as a performer with “finesse, sensitivity and a flawless sense of the classical style” (The Star, Johannesburg, South Africa).
-Grobler worked with Joseph Stanford at the University of Pretoria.
+Pieter Grobler is an Associate Professor of Piano at Stellenbosch University, where he lectures in piano performance, chamber music, vocal accompaniment and repertoire studies.
+He has been described as a performer with “finesse, sensitivity and a flawless sense of the classical style” (The Star, Johannesburg, South Africa).
+He worked with Joseph Stanford at the University of Pretoria.
 Postgraduate studies were with Joseph Banowetz, at the University of North Texas (UNT) in the USA, where he completed the MM and DMA piano performance degrees.
-During his tenure at UNT he regularly attended lessons with the Polish pianist: Adam Wodnicki, Elvia Puccinelli and Harold Heiberg.
-Pieter Grobler was the recipient of numerous scholarships and prizes from institutions in both South Africa and the USA.
+During his tenure at UNT he regularly attended lessons with the Polish pianist: Adam Wodnicki, as well as Elvia Puccinelli and Harold Heiberg.

 Pieter maintains an active concert profile, both as solo and collaborative artist.
 In addition to performances across South Africa he has performed in the USA, Canada, Europe and China.
-Noteworthy amongst these appearances was a live radio broadcast of a solo piano recital as part of the Dame Myra Hess Concert Series hosted at the Chicago Cultural Centre, a number of South African national tours, and numerous appearances with duo partner, the violinist Annette-Barbara Vogel: both in Canada and South Africa.
-Pieter is a familiar face to Stellenbosch audiences where he performs regularly.
-To date he has performed numerous South African premieres of works, the most noteworthy being Alexander Johnson’s 3 Incantations for Piano (dedicated to him), Peter Klatzow’s Sonata for Cello and Piano with cellist Peter Martens, and Bongani Ndodana-Breen’s Safika – Three Tales of African Migration.
+Noteworthy amongst these appearances was a live radio broadcast of a solo piano recital as part of the Dame Myra Hess Concert Series hosted at the Chicago Cultural Centre, a number of South African tours, and numerous appearances with duo partner, the violinist Annette-Barbara Vogel: both in Canada and South Africa.
+As an accomplished Lied pianist he regularly collaborates with colleagues across the country.
+Pieter is a familiar face to Stellenbosch audiences and has performed numerous South African premieres of works, the most noteworthy being Alexander Johnson’s 3 Incantations for Piano (dedicated to him), Peter Klatzow’s Sonata for Cello and Piano with cellist Peter Martens, and Bongani Ndodana-Breen’s Safika – Three Tales of African Migration.

 Karin Maritz